Tuesday, November 2 at 7:00pm

 The Subir and Malini Chowdhury Foundation Distinguished Speakers Series

 Admission is free.
 Reservations required.
-RSVP beginning Monday, July 26, at 10 a.m.
+RSVP at the link below.

 “Smith has an astonishing intellect.
 She writes sharp dialogue for every age and race—and she’s funny as hell.”—Newsweek